delaneyj/datastar/site/static/md/guide/go_deeper.md

 <div data-signals="{value:'hello world'}"></div>
 ```

-The contents are just a set of data that can evaluated
+The contents are just a set of data that can be:

-1. into a valid Javascript Object
+1. Evaluated into a valid Javascript Object
-2. converted into a tree of signals
+2. Converted into a tree of signals
-3. merge into a signals that tracks all the reactivity on the page.
+3. Merged into a signal that tracks all the reactivity on the page

-In this case we want there to be a single `value` signal with the contents of `'hello world'`.
-Normally you'd have to write a bunch of code to make this happen but with Datastar you just add a `data-signals` attribute and think declaratively.
+In this case we want a single `value` signal with the contents of `'hello world'`.
+Normally, you'd have to write a bunch of code to make this happen.
+With Datastar, you just add a `data-signals` attribute and think declaratively.

 ## Models